emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

   This can indicate that the server supports Request-Tag, but still is not prepared to handle concurrent requests.
   The client should wait for as long as the response is valid, and then retry the operation, which may not need to carry a Request-Tag option by then any more.

-In the cases where a CoAP proxy receives an error code, it can indicate the anticipated delay by sending a 5.03 Service Unavailable response itself.
+  In this, the proxy can indicate the anticipated delay by sending a 5.03 Service Unavailable response itself.

-Note that this behavior is no different from what a CoAP proxy would need to do were it unaware of the Request-Tag option.
+Note that a correctly implemented Request-Tag unaware proxy in the same situation would need to make a choice to either send a 5.03 with Max-Age by itself (holding off the second operation), or to commence the second operation and reject any further requests on the first operation with 4.08 Request Entity Incompelte errors by itself without forwarding them.

+## Rationale for the option properties

+The Request-Tag option used to be critical and unsafe to forward in earlier revisions of this draft.

+Given that supporting it will be mandated for where it is used for its security properties, the choice of whether it is mandatory or safe to forward can be made as required for the multiple concurrent operations use case.
+For those cases, Request-Tag is the proxy-safe elective option suggested in {{RFC7959}} Section 2.4 last paragraph.

 # Block2 / ETag Processing # {#etag}